 What if I do not have priority need?

-If you do not have a priority need, we will send you a letter to explain why.
+If you apply to us as homeless, and we assess that you do not have a priority need, we will send you a letter to explain why.

 What to expect if you do not have priority need

-We will work with you to assess your housing circumstances and create a personal housing plan.
+We will still work with you to support your housing circumstances and put in place/take forward a personal housing plan for you.

-The aim of the personal housing plan will be to either help you keep your home (if your tenancy is at risk) or to find a new home.
+The aim of the personal housing plan is to either help you keep your home (if your tenancy is at risk) or to find a new home.

 You may also be eligible to bid on properties on the housing register.